ispras/keystone_plugin/kong/plugins/README.md

 }
 ~~~

 The last module of this plugin is **api.lua**.
 It defines a list of endpoints to be available in the Admin API to interact with custom entities handled by your plugin.
 So all management logic is implemented in this module.
 As a result we return a table containing strings describing your routes and HTTP verbs they support.
 Routes are then assigned a simple handler function.
-Note, that here is used [Lapis request object notation](http://leafo.net/lapis/reference/actions.html#request-object) for interaction with request objects and  [Lapis routes & URL Patterns]( http://leafo.net/lapis/reference/actions.html#routes--url-patterns) for record your routes.
+Note, that [Lapis request object notation](http://leafo.net/lapis/reference/actions.html#request-object) is used here for interaction with request objects and  [Lapis routes & URL Patterns]( http://leafo.net/lapis/reference/actions.html#routes--url-patterns) for recording your routes.

-Let's look at some parts of the code of this module, he is quite cumbersome:
+Let's look at some parts of the code of this module, which is quite cumbersome:

 ~~~lua
 local responses = require "kong.tools.responses"